Arrow (missile family): Arrow 3

-By August 2008 the United States and Israeli governments have initiated development of an upper-tier component to the Israeli Air Defense Command, known as Arrow 3.
+By August 2008, the United States and Israeli governments had initiated development of an upper-tier component to the Israeli Air Defense Command, known as Arrow 3.
 The development is based on an architecture definition study conducted in 2006–2007, determining the need for the upper-tier component to be integrated into Israel's ballistic missile defense system.
 According to Arieh Herzog, the main element of this upper tier will be an exoatmospheric interceptor, to be jointly developed by IAI and Boeing.
 Arrow 3 was declared operational on January 18, 2017.

-Arrow 3 operates at greater speeds, greater range and at greater altitudes than Arrow 2, intercepting ballistic missiles during the space-flight portion of their trajectory.
+Arrow 3 operates at greater speeds, greater range, and at greater altitudes than Arrow 2, intercepting ballistic missiles during the space-flight portion of their trajectory.
 According to the chairman of the Israeli Space Agency, Arrow 3 may serve as an anti-satellite weapon, which would make Israel one of the world's few countries capable of shooting down satellites.

 Arrow 4

-Israel's Defense Ministry and industry developers have begun early work on what could evolve into the Arrow 4, a new missile-intercepting system to defend against much more sophisticated future threats.
-In 2017 Boaz Levy, IAI executive vice president, said it was probably too early to call the effort Arrow 4.
+Israel's Defense Ministry and industry developers have begun early work on what could evolve into the Arrow 4, an endo-exo missile which can intercept hostile missiles both in and out of the atmosphere, a new missile-intercepting system to defend against much more sophisticated future threats.
+In 2017, Boaz Levy, IAI executive vice president, said it was probably too early to call the effort Arrow 4.
 Nevertheless, he acknowledged that ongoing design studies are aimed at a future interceptor that will extend capabilities beyond Arrow 2 and Arrow 3.

-In early 2021 Israel revealed that the development of the Arrow 4 interceptor was ongoing and that the system was targeting the interception of hypersonic threats such as hypersonic cruise missiles and hypersonic glide vehicles.
-Efforts to counter hypersonic threats took on new urgency following a November 2022 announcement by Iran that they had tested a hypersonic missile, although its authenticity is disputed; such a missile launched from Iran could hit Israel in as little as four minutes.
+In early 2021, Israel revealed that the development of the Arrow 4 interceptor was ongoing and that the system was targeting the interception of hypersonic threats such as hypersonic cruise missiles and hypersonic glide vehicles.
+Efforts to counter hypersonic threats took on new urgency following a November 2022 announcement by Iran that they had tested a hypersonic missile which can reach Israel within four minutes.